marcelofinamorvieira/DatoContentLink/README.md

 ### Manually marking elements

 - You can author edit attributes yourself.
 The overlay activates on the nearest element with `data-datocms-edit-url` and `data-datocms-editable`.
-- Prefer generating attributes from decoded payloads using server helpers or provide a custom `resolveEditUrl` when enabling the runtime.
+- Prefer generating attributes from decoded payloads using server helpers.
 - If multiple payloads would map to the same element, split content into dedicated wrappers.

 Target wrappers explicitly with `data-datocms-edit-target` so a parent wrapper receives the attributes instead of the inner element.
 For images with zero size, the nearest wrapper is automatically targeted so the overlay stays clickable.